Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge helpful discussions with G. Huber, I. Tsitsilin, F. Haslbeck, C. Schneider, L. Koch and N. Bruckmoser from the Quantum Computing group at the Walther Meissner Institute.
-The authors also thank Z. Luo for his support with simulation.
-Additionally, we thank A. Reinholdt and his team from Fraunhofer ISC for the XPS measurements.
+The authors thank A. Cleland from the University of Chicago and H. Yan from Applied Materials for their insights and productive discussions.
+Additionally, we thank A. Reinholdt and K. Langenbrink from Fraunhofer ISC for the XPS measurements and Z. Luo for his support with simulation.
 We also appreciate M. Hahn and M. König for their help and valuable discussions in process development and the whole Fraunhofer EMFT clean room staff for the professional fabrication, especially Luca Rommeis. \\ \\ This work was funded by the Munich Quantum Valley (MQV) – Consortium Scalable Hardware and Systems Engineering (SHARE), funded by the Bavarian State Government with funds from the Hightech Agenda Bavaria, the Munich Quantum Valley Quantum Computer Demonstrator - Superconducting Qubits (MUNIQC-SC) 13N16188, funded by the Federal Ministry of Education and Research, Germany, and the Open Superconducting Quantum Computers (OpenSuperQPlus) Project - European Quantum Technology Flagship.